EkhoDealer/interview/README.md

    - Email
    - Age Group (18-30, 30-60, 60+)
    - Start Date of Employment
 3. A third page that relays the information back to the user, allowing them to confirm the inputs look correct.
-A button that then confirms and closes the modal.
+A button that then closes the modal.

+Note: the multi-page modal should support buyers going back to previous pages.

 ### Part 3: Backend Development